VernissageApp/VernissageServer/Readme.md

 - [x] Instance API (advance data)
 - [x] Location in status data API
 - [x] Add more tests for deleting user
+- [ ] List of comments (status context)
+- [ ] Check what we have to send as link header max_id/min_id (timelines/notifications)
 - [ ] Unit tests announce ActivityPub
 - [ ] Unit tests create ActivityPub

 **Notifications**

 - [x] List of notifications API
-- [ ] Add notification when user is follwing the account
 - [x] Notification: 'mention'.
 Someone mentioned you in their status.
-- [ ] Notification: 'status'.
-Someone you enabled notifications for has posted a status.
 - [x] Notification: 'reblog'.
 Someone boosted one of your statuses.
 - [x] Notification: 'follow'.
 Someone followed you.
 - [x] Notification: 'followRequest'.
 Someone requested to follow you.
 - [x] Notification: 'favourite'.
 Someone favourited one of your statuses.
+- [ ] Notification: 'status'.
+Someone you enabled notifications for has posted a status.
 - [ ] Notification: 'update'.
 A status you boosted with has been edited.
 - [ ] Notification: 'adminSignUp'.
 Someone signed up (optionally sent to admins).
 - [ ] Notification: 'adminReport'.
 A new report has been filed.